-- Corn, soybeans, and spring wheat in South Dakota and Minnesota; - Corn and soybeans in Iowa, Indiana and Illinois; - Corn, soybeans, spring wheat, sunflowers, canola, and feed barley in North Dakota; - Canola, spring wheat, and feed barley in Idaho;
+- Corn, soybeans, and spring wheat in Colorado, Iowa, Minnesota, and South Dakota; - Corn and soybeans in Arkansas, Kansas, Missouri, Kentucky, Tennessee, Oklahoma, Indiana, Ohio, Illinois and Michigan; - Corn, soybeans, spring wheat, sunflowers, canola/rapeseed, and feed barley in North Dakota; - Canola/rapeseed, spring wheat, and feed barley in Idaho;

 is less than the whole-farm revenue guarantee.
-(To qualify for a whole farm unit, the producer must have RA insurance coverage on all of the insurable acres of the above crops that he plants in the applicable state.)
+(To qualify for a whole farm unit, the producer must have RA insurance coverage on all of the insurable acres of the above spring crops that he plants in the applicable state.)
+A whole farm unit is not available for winter wheat.